What Is ERP Integration? A Complete Explanation

 The answer largely depends on how you’re implementing the integrations.

-Assuming the platform you use offers a low-code/no-code UX, you can dedicate less technically-savvy personnel to your integrations and have them spend fewer hours on building and maintaining them—both of which translates to lower costs for your organization.
+If the platform offers a low-code or no-code UX, you can assign less technically savvy personnel to the task.
+They will also spend fewer hours on building and maintaining integrations.
+Both factors contribute to lower costs for your organization.

 What types of apps do businesses often connect to their ERP system?